Last time I shared the four phase process being followed as I get this sailboat journey underway:

 4) Seek alternative purchase options.

 One big lesson learned is to avoid settling for the convenient option – the one that lets you get a sailboat now.
 It may not meet your true needs.
 Separating needs from wants is difficult.
 Take your time to really determine the differences.
-A big part of my search included visiting local marina sailboat brokers, attending sailboat shows like the Strictly Sail Miami Boat Show, and watching video of sailboat tours on YouTube.
+A big part of my search included visiting local marina sailboat brokers, attending sailboat shows like the Strictly Sail Miami Boat Show, and watching videos of sailboat tours on YouTube.
 Honestly, walking around and talking with others at a local marina helped immensely.

 Touring these sailboats, I quickly became infatuated in a escalating dream I couldn’t afford.
 Amel, Hylas Yachts, Hans Christian, Hallberg-Rassy to name a few – their size kept increasing, features over the top, and price tags bewildering.
 Finally I came to the conclusion that I am not buying a custom home.
 With each rationalization came the inevitable…how much longer will I need to work to save enough to buy ______? … fill in the blank.